O'Mulvany History, Family Crest & Coats of Arms

 O'Mulvany Spelling Variations

+Irish names were rarely spelled consistently in the Middle Ages.
 Spelling variations of the name O'Mulvany dating from that time include O'Mulvany, Mulvany, Mulvenna, O'Mulvey, Mulvey and many more.

 Early Notables of the O'Mulvany family (pre 1700)

-Another 20 words (1 lines of text) are included under the topic Early O'Mulvany Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early O'Mulvany Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the O'Mulvany family to the New World and Oceana
+Migration of the O'Mulvany family

 A massive amount of Ireland's native population left the island in the 19th century for North America and Australia in hopes of finding more opportunities and an escape from discrimination and oppression.
 A great portion of these migrants arrived on the eastern shores of the North American continent.
 Although they were generally poor and destitute, and, therefore, again discriminated against, these Irish people were heartily welcomed for the hard labor involved in the construction of railroads, canals, roadways, and buildings.
 Many others were put to work in the newly established factories or agricultural projects that were so essential to the development of what would become two of the wealthiest nations in the world.
 The Great Potato Famine during the late 1840s initiated the largest wave of Iris immigration.
 Early North American immigration and passenger lists have revealed a number of people bearing the name O'Mulvany or a variant listed above: John Mulvay, who settled in Philadelphia in 1746; Patrick Mulvany, who arrived in Philadelphia in 1808; James Mulvany, who arrived in Baltimore in 1809.